-5.14.3 CAP receiver
+5.13.3 CAP receiver

 Güralp Discovery includes a CAP (Common Alerting Protocol) receiver.
 It listens on a specified UDP port for incoming CAP messages.
 When one arrives, it is displayed and plotted on a map.
 In addition, the receiver can open a TCP connection to the cloud-based registry server and display CAP messages that have been sent to the registry server.
-See Section Error!
-Reference source not found.on page Error!
-Bookmark not defined. for information about configuring a registry server.
+See Section 5.14 on page 48 for information about configuring a registry server.